 •The menu name.
 Menus do not have an associated ID value.
 The following example defines the "Edit" menu of the menu bar which is active, when at least one XML document is open:

 An additional element is used if you want to create a new menu.
 The Place element defines the position of the new menu in the menu bar:

 A value of -1 for the Place element sets the new button or menu item at the end of the menu or toolbar.

 If MacroName is specified, XMLSpy searches for a macro with the same name in the scripting environment and executes it each time this command is processed.
-The Info element contains a short description string which is displayed in the status bar, when the mouse pointer is over the associated command (button or menu item).
-ImageID defines the index of the icon the external image file.
-Please note that all icons are stored in one image file.
+The Info element contains a description string that is displayed in the status bar when the mouse pointer is over the associated command (button or menu item).
+ImageID defines the index of the icon in the image file.
+Note that all icons are stored in one image file.

 <!--don't reuse local IDs even the commands do the same-->